Which of the following statements regarding dialysis is correct? | Channels for Pearson+

 1

-Step 1: Begin by understanding the concept of dialysis.
-Dialysis is a passive process that uses a semi-permeable membrane to separate molecules based on their size.
-It does not require energy, unlike active transport.
+Understand the concept of dialysis: Dialysis is a process that involves the movement of solutes across a semipermeable membrane.
+This membrane allows certain molecules to pass through based on their size while blocking others.

-Step 2: Analyze the first statement: 'Dialysis is a form of active transport that requires energy to move molecules across a membrane.'
-This is incorrect because dialysis is a passive process and does not require energy.
+Clarify the mechanism: Dialysis relies on passive transport, meaning it does not require energy input from ATP.
+Molecules move due to concentration gradients, not active transport.

-Step 3: Evaluate the second statement: 'Dialysis is a process that separates molecules in solution based on their size using a semi-permeable membrane.'
-This is correct because it accurately describes the mechanism of dialysis.
+Differentiate dialysis from osmosis: Unlike osmosis, which primarily involves the movement of water, dialysis focuses on the selective movement of solutes through the membrane.

 Watch next